zhangfisher/json_comments_extension/README.md

 - **Will moving the JSON file cause the comments to be lost?**

-In the current version, moving the file will cause the comments to become invalid.
-However, the comment contents are still saved in the package.json file (by default), and you can restore them by manually modifying the corresponding JSON path.
-The next version will automatically handle this when detecting file movements.
+No, JsonComments will automatically update the comment information when moving or renaming the JSON file to ensure that the comment information is not lost.
+However, if you move or rename the file outside the VSCode environment, the associated comment information will be lost.
+In this case, you can manually modify the path in the json-comments section of the package.json file.

 ## Recommendations